Pittsburgh to Las Vegas trains

 Although masks are no longer required on public transportation, we stand behind CDC guidelines that encourage passengers to wear a mask over their nose and mouth while on the train or in stations.

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

 Can you take a train all the way from Pittsburgh to Las Vegas?

 How long is the train journey from Pittsburgh to Las Vegas?

 The distance between Pittsburgh and Las Vegas is approximately 1915 miles, or 3082 kilometers.
-The average train journey between these two cities takes 56 hours and 47 minutes, although the absolute fastest you could get there is 54 hours and 1 minute.
+The average train journey between these two cities takes 54 hours and 11 minutes,

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.

 When are trains the most crowded?